-Talking with horse owners about the proper storage of rodenticides can prevent these dangerous exposures from happening.
-For assistance in management of rodenticide exposure, ASPCA Animal Poison Control is available 24/7 at (888) 426-4435.
+For assistance in managing rodenticide exposure, the ASPCA Animal Poison Control Center is available 24/7 at (888) 426-4435.